xapian/xapian-docsprint/advanced/custom_weighting.rst

 For that, the weighting scheme subclassed from :xapian-class:`Weight` simply needs to "tell" :xapian-class:`Weight` which statistics it will be needing.
-This is done by calling the need_stat(STATISTIC REQUIRED) function in the constructor of the subclassed weighting scheme.
+This is done by calling the :xapian-just-method:`need_stat(STATISTIC REQUIRED)` method in the constructor of the subclassed weighting scheme.
 Note however, that only those statistics which are absolutely required must be asked for as collecting statistics is expensive.
 For a full list of statistics currently available from :xapian-class:`Weight` and the enumerators required to access them, please refer to the `API documentation
 <http://xapian.org/docs/sourcedoc/html/classXapian_1_1Weight.html#e3c11f1d2d96a18e0eb9b9b31c5c5479>`_.

 .. todo:: Sort out doxygen visibility of protected stat_flags so the link above can be to the apidocs